ebarylko/cmpt-210/assignment-4/assignment-4.md

 Using the value of $\beta (\frac{9}{7})$ in  $\beta (\frac{9}{7}) * n \le  -\frac{ln(0.001) * 12}{7}$, I obtain
 $n \ge \approx 317$.

-Using the information above, we know that we need at least 317 people.
+Using the information above, we know that we need at least 317 people to take the examination.